ph-ph/ph-ph.github.io/content/posts/tokenomics-of-bliss.md

 # Bliss as a toy example of token economics
 I stumbled recently on a random crypto project that is just that, "let's reward users for taking actions online", taken quite literally.
 The project seems to be dormant, but it's real enough that someone cared to create a website and write a white paper.
 It also tries to use as many mechanisms of token economy as possible in the late 2021.

-I'm going to use it as an example, not to make fun of it, but rather to avoid handwavy assertions about an abstract product with abstract functionality.
+I'm going to use it as an example, not to make fun of it, but rather to avoid hand-wavy assertions about an abstract product with abstract functionality.
 A few places that elaborate the idea of "useful Ponzi" don't even use businesses as an example - they talk about viral stuff, like Gangam and Old Country Road videos.
 [Bliss](https://bliss.watch/) is as concrete product idea as it gets:

 > 1. Watch breathing exercises to mint BLISS coin
 > 2. Use BLISS to unlock more visuals
 > 3. Exchange for other crypto or fiat
 > 4. BLISS coin is given value from the sales of visuals as NFTs

 Ok, let's suspend our disbelief (or excitement!?) for a bit and try to figure out how it actually works.
-Let's also ignore the point 4 about NFTs for a bit - if I understand it correctly, it makes the whole scheme even weirder from purely economic point of view.
+Let's also ignore point 4 about NFTs for a bit - if I understand it correctly, it makes the whole scheme even weirder from a purely economic point of view.
 I'll come back to it later.

 First, let's address some of the things that are not explicit in the description above, but are assumed anyway.